cloudflare/cf-app/README.md

 ## Contributing
 New files are created under _source, can use markdown or plain old HTML.
 Be sure to add the `front matter` at the top, and just write your content part, the container and a title h1 will be automatically added.
 Take a look at the example page `docs/sample.md`

+While hosted on GitHub pages, the source files are auto-generated and served and are not part of the repo.Try editing the sample file on GitHub and save, the generated file should be updated :)